2019 Honda Civic sedan will consolidate the Japanese company’s premium portfolio in India and is likely to capitalise on the already popular nameplate

-Honda was pondering on re-entering the Civic executive sedan into the Indian market for quite a while after studying its market feasibility and understanding customers’ desire.
-The company has been hit vehemently with the unavailability of high-end premium products ever since the phasing out of Civic and consequently plans are on full swing to bring back the Civic, in the due course of the year, to join the likes of Accord Hybrid.
+Honda was mulling over launching the Civic sedan in the domestic market for quite a while after studying its market feasibility and understanding customers’ desire.
+The company has been hit vehemently with the unavailability of high-end premium products ever since the phasing out of Civic and consequently plans are on full-swing to bring back the Civic early next year.

-In recent years, Honda was focussing on the volume segments and endured modest success with the entry-level Brio hatchback and BR-V besides City, WR-V, Amaze and Jazz helping in getting good volumes.
-Whilst City and WR-V are two leading vehicles for the brand in sales, others have had lukewarm tenure in the market leading to the brand shifting its focus towards premium products again.
+In recent years, Honda was focussing on the volume segments and endured modest success with the entry-level Brio hatchback and BR-V besides new Amaze, City and WR-V helping in getting good volumes.
+While Amaze and City are two leading vehicles for the brand in sales, the brand has shifted its focus towards premium products again as part of expansion.

-The Civic, currently in the discontinued phase, was popular model in the executive class and its re-appearance will fill the gap that has faced a boom in sales lately.
+The Civic, currently in the discontinued phase, was a popular model in the executive class and its re-appearance will fill the gap that has existed for several years.
 Honda believes that the customers who are seeking upgrade from the City sedan will have the Civic as a logical transition and it would help focus on high-end of the scale instead of unsuccessful mass market exercises.

 So, why would Honda pull the plug on a popular model like Civic in India?
 Here is a little history lesson:

 Honda decided to withdraw the eight-generation Civic executive sedan from India in August 2012.
 The discontinued model was first introduced in 2006 and soldiered on till 2013.
 During its reign, it was considered by many as the best sporty sedan in the country and a dream for aftermarket tuning and customisation.
 In its peak, the Civic used to garner 2,500 unit sales monthly.